tmckenzie24/UNSW-Hall-MC-Server/README.md

 8. Relaunch Minecraft with Neoforge installed.
 9. Add the Hall server under the multiplayer menu (Server Address: UNSWHall.mcjoin.me)

-Any issues please ask Tom in the Discord :)
+Any issues, please ask Tom in the Discord :)

+TROUBLESHOOTING
+"Channel of mod "GlitchCore" failed to connect..."
+  Ensure the mod files (.jar files) are placed in the 'mods' folder, not another folder like 'ModsForHall'.